drflorianberger/TPUCU25/week4/cargo.md

 ---
 ```

-Now we redirect the arrow going into the absorbing state to the starting state and close the network.
+Now, we redirect the arrow going into the absorbing state to the starting state and close the network.

 ```{figure} closed2mot.png
 ---